TosbackCgusBridge-Bot/CGUs-versions/Foodnetwork/Privacy Policy.md

             *   Grapefruit Julep
             *   Season's End Cocktail
             *   Hot Toddy
-        *   *   Speedy Hot Toddy Speedy Hot Toddy An old wine box is the key to this quick toddy recipe.
+        *   *   Speedy Hot Toddy Speedy Hot Toddy A boutique hot toddy recipe you can make in the microwave.
             *   The Dean Martini The Dean Martini James Bond may have abandoned the martini, but you don't have to.
             *   The Zegroni The Zegroni Just three ingredients make this uber-sophisticated cocktail.
         *   ALL COOKERY SCHOOL